craftcms/cms/docs/plugin-settings.md

 ### Advanced Settings Pages

 When the `/admin/settings/plugin-handle` Control Panel URL is requested, your plugin is ultimately in charge of the response.
 Namely, your plugin’s `getSettingsResponse()` method.
-The default `getSettingsResponse()` implementation in `craft\base\Plugin` will call your plugin’s `settingsHtml()` method, and then tell the active controller to render Craft’s `settings/plugins/_settings` template (the layout template for plugin settings pages), passing it the HTML returned by `settingsHtml()`.
+The default `getSettingsResponse()` implementation in <api:craft\base\Plugin> will call your plugin’s `settingsHtml()` method, and then tell the active controller to render Craft’s `settings/plugins/_settings` template (the layout template for plugin settings pages), passing it the HTML returned by `settingsHtml()`.

 If a plugin needs more control over its settings page(s), it can override its `getSettingsResponse()` method and do whatever it wants with the request.